 First and foremost, NFT investors see long-term value in the assets and the tech.
 As with any investment, they hope their NFTs will appreciate over time.

 But beyond that, owning NFTs offers a form of social currency.
 There is value in the social status and acceptance from the crypto community that comes with owning a respected NFT, just like a Rolex or a Lamborghini in real life, Gmoney tells CNBC Make It.
 It’s a “flex utility.”

 “When someone buys a Rolex in the real world, they don’t spend thousands of dollars because of the watch’s utility value.
 A simple $5 watch could perform the same utility.
 It is to ‘flex’ their status,” Gmoney says.
 “With an NFT, by posting it as my avatar on Twitter and Discord, I can quickly ‘flex’ with a picture.”
 “It has the same effect as wearing that Rolex in real life, but digitally,” Gmoney adds.

 Gmoney is showing quite a high level of activeness on some social media platforms which happen to be Instagram, Twitter, YouTube and TikTok.
-To YouTube Gmoney joined and created his channel back in July 7, 2021.
-On his channel people can find literally everything connected with NFT.
+Gmoney joined YouTube and created his channel back on July 7, 2021.
+On his channel, people can find literally everything connected with NFT.
 As of March 2022, he has more than 2 thousand subscribers.
 On Instagram, the audience of Gmoney exceeds 42 thousand followers.
 As for Twitter, he joined this platform in 2020 and currently has over 238 thousand followers.
 The last platform on which Gmoney has a presence is TikTok and here he has about 2 thousand followers.